top of page

 To reconcile, to make peace, to patch things up

-Let's start off the meanings of 'make up' on a positive note.
-For this we are going to need the additional preposition 'with' and the reason for this is that 'to make up with someone' means to reconcile or become friends with them again after an argument or disagreement.
+Let's start off the meanings of 'make up' with some positive vibes.
+For this first application, we are going to need the additional preposition 'with' and the reason for this is that the construction 'to make up with someone' means to reconcile or become friends with them again following an argument or disagreement.

-'Make up' is not just limited to friendships though, and is used a lot to talk about romantic couples who have disagreements or break up and then make peace again afterwards.
-The use of this meaning is, however, limited to personal relationships and is not used so much to describe business or professional relationships.
+'Make up' is not just limited to friendships though, and is equally used to talk about romantic couples who have disagreements and / or break up and then make peace again afterwards.
+You should note that the use of this meaning is, however, limited to personal relationships where people's emotions are at play and is not really used to describe business or professional relationships.

 All John and Helen seem to do is break up and then make up the next day.